russelltankaimin/tankaimin/about.md

     - Part of the A\*STAR Internship Award (ARIA)
     - Project scope includes backend development and computational geometry in the algorithm side

+### May 2023 - May 2024
+- Undergraduate Researcher (UROPs) @ Computer Architecture Group, NUS School of Computing
+    - Accelerating SAT Solver Solutions in FPGAs
+    - Supervised by Prof Trevor Carlson (on-site), and Prof Kuldeep S. Meel (remote)

 ### May 2023 - Aug 2023
 - Data Trust Intern @ Seagate Technologies
     - Worked on Optical Fully Homomorphic Encryption